Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning

-As shown in Fig.~\ref{fig:fig_BLEU_w.r.t_tokens}, we compare our proposed methods with the transfer learning approach by varying the sizes of an in-domain monolingual corpus~\footnote{Fig.~\ref{fig:fig_BLEU_w.r.t_tokens}, ~\ref{fig:fig_converged_epochs}, and ~\ref{fig:fig_BLEU_w.r.t_iterations} show the models that are first pretrained on Medical, Law, EUbookshop, Koran, IT, and GlobalVoices datasets and then finetuned on a Subtitles dataset.}.
+As shown in Fig.~\ref{fig:fig_2_3_4} (A), we compare our proposed methods with the transfer learning approach by varying the sizes of an in-domain monolingual corpus.
 The smaller training data is, the wider the gap between the performances of the two approaches and the transfer learning model becomes.
-It means that the meta-learning is an effective approach to alleviate the performance degradation issue, preventing the model from overfitting in the low-resource data.
+It means that the meta-learning is an effective approach to alleviate the performance degradation, preventing the model from overfitting in the low-resource data.

-Compared to the transfer learning model, \toolnameMeta demonstrates a good performance in various settings.
+Compared to the transfer learning model, \toolnameMeta demonstrates a better performance than other methods in various settings.
 However, \ourtoolname exhibits even better performances consistently in all settings owing to our proposed losses (Eq.~\eqref{eqn:meta_test.3}).
 The transfer learning approach shows the worst performance except for the unadapted model, even though it exploits the in-domain corpus after being pretrained with the out-domain datasets.

 Additionally, we analyze the number of iterations required for a model to converge given an in-domain dataset.
-As shown in Fig.~\ref{fig:fig_converged_epochs}, the meta-learning approaches rapidly converge after only a few iterations, even faster than the transfer learning one does.
+As shown in Fig.~\ref{fig:fig_2_3_4} (B), the meta-learning approaches rapidly converge after only a few iterations, even faster than the transfer learning one does.
 As the number of in-domain training words increases, the transfer learning approach requires a much larger number of iterations until convergence than our meta-learning approaches do.
 It can be seen that \toolnameMeta and \ourtoolname rapidly adapt to an unseen domain.
 Moreover, owing to the encapsulated knowledge from the high-resource domains, \ourtoolname converges within a relatively earlier iteration than \toolnameMeta does.

 In summary, the meta-learning-based methods quickly converge in the low-resource domain, improving the performances up to 2.2-4.1 BLEU score over the transfer learning method in various low-resource settings.
 This indicates that the meta-learning-based approaches are suitable to alleviate the data deficiency issue on scarce domains.
 Furthermore, our proposed losses (Eq.~\eqref{eqn:meta_test.3}) enhance the capabilities of aggregating domain general knowledge and finding adequate initialization.